What is a Durable Power of Attorney?

 - name an agent or attorney in fact

-- expressly provide that the agents authority either continues after the principal becomes disabled, or begins when the agent becomes disabled or incapacitated
+- expressly state that the agent’s authority either continues after the principal becomes disabled, or begins when the agent becomes disabled or incapacitated

 When does a durable power of attorney take effect?

-A durable power of attorney can take effect at the time it is executed, or can “spring” into effect when the principal becomes disabled or incapacitated, or when another specified event occurs.
+A durable power of attorney can take effect immediately when executed.
+Another option is to have it “spring” into effect when the principal becomes disabled or incapacitated.

-In the case of a springing durable power of attorney, the principal may define the disability that would trigger the durable power of attorney to take effect.
-If the disability is not defined, then the principal is considered disabled if a physician certifies in writing that the principal is incapable of managing his or her financial affairs.
+In the case of a springing durable power of attorney, the principal can define the disability that would trigger the durable power of attorney to take effect.
+If the power of attorney does not define the disability, then it will take effect after a physician certifies in writing that the principal is incapable of managing his or her financial affairs.
 This can sometimes cause delays in allowing your agent or attorney-in-fact to act for your benefit.

 What is the duration of a durable power of attorney?

-The durable power of attorney does not lapse because of the passage of time unless the document creating the power of attorney specifically states a time limit.
+The durable power of attorney does not lapse because of the passage of time unless it specifically states a time limit.
+However, a power of attorney will expire when you die.
+After your death, your agent will not longer have the power to act on your behalf.

 Comments